Ifeanyi Okowa: Political career

 Okowa became Secretary to the Ika Local Government and then Chairman of the Ika North-East Local Government Council (1991–1993).

 He was Delta North Coordinator of the Grassroots Democratic Movement (GDM).

 He joined the PDP in 1998, and assisted in Governor James Ibori's campaign in 1998/1999.

 He served as a Commissioner in the Delta State government for Agriculture and Natural Resources (July 1999 – April 2001), Water Resources Development (April 2001 – May 2003) and Health (September 2003 – October 2006).

 Okowa resigned to contest in the 2007 Delta State PDP governorship primaries, but did not win the governorship primaries.

 In June 2007, Ifeanyi was appointed Secretary to the Delta state Government.

 Ifeanyi was elected Delta North Senatorial candidate in the January 2011 PDP primaries with 942 votes, but the result was challenged by party leaders who favoured Marian Amaka Alli as candidate.

-He was re-elected in a rerun where he scored 1,446 votes, against 108 votes for Dr. Marian Alli.
+He was re-elected in a rerun where he scored 1,446 votes, against 108 votes for Marian Alli.

 In the April 2011 election for the Delta North Senatorial seat, Ifeanyi won 98,140 votes, ahead of runner up Prince Ned Munir Nwoko of the Democratic People's Party, who won 67,985 votes.
 It was reported that there was still tension regarding the election in January 2013.

 Ifeanyi finally clinched the ticket for the gubernatorial election in 2015 under the PDP with 406 votes on 8 December 2014.